-Nowadays many people are doing trading in stock market especially F&O trading has become quite popular.
-But computing income from trading and filing tax returns may not be easy for everyone.
-It becomes more difficult when you have other sources of income as well.
-In this article, we will explain you everything that security traders should know about Tax filing.
+The number of people trading in the stock market, especially in F&O trading has been consistently rising over the years.
+However, computing your income from trading and filing tax returns can be quite tricky at times, especially when you have other sources of income.
+The article covers everything that security traders need to know about Tax filing.

 1. How to compute Income from F&O Trades?

-Profit or loss from trading in future & options is considered as BUSINESS INCOME and is shown under the head “Income from business or profession” in the ITR.
+Any profit or loss incurred from trading in future & options is considered as BUSINESS INCOME and is shown under the head “Income from business or profession” in the ITR.
 It is not necessary to open a separate company for dealing in F&O trades.
 Any individual can deal in F&O trades.
 Many salaried individuals, retired senior citizens often deal in F&O trades.

 Also reporting income under business head comes with multiple benefits.
 You can claim expenses related to trading.